usnistgov/fireflow/STANDARD.md

 The first 58 bytes of *HEADER* are supported as-is. *OTHER* segments are also supported.

-Note that FCS 3.2 is the only version that specifies that the *OTHER* segment offsets must be 8 bytes long (§3.2). `fireflow` defaults to reading *OTHER* segments with 8 bytes but allows this parameter to be configured to deal with older versions where the width was not specified.
+FCS 3.2 is the only version that specifies that the *OTHER* segment offsets must be 8 bytes long (§3.2).
+By default, `fireflow` will use 8 bytes for the width of each *OTHER* offset for both reading and writing. although both can be configured.

 ## TEXT